Hindu University of America Logo

 Course Description

 HSF4000 - The Caste System invites both persistent international discourse as well as relentless intervention.
 This discourse misinforms, embarrasses, and shames the Hindu community worldwide, in as much as it energizes and activates the social justice warriors and reformers of the day.
-Distinguishing Varna and Jati from Caste this course is designed to provide some light, where heat is more prominently present.
+This course, Distinguishing Varna and Jati from Caste, is designed to provide some light, where heat is more prominently present.
 It provides a searching examination of how the Caste System as it has come to be known today was constructed and established as an essential aspect of Hinduism.
 This course is designed to assess, challenge, clarify, demystify, and transform.

 Apply for Program